whvod/whvod/README.md

 - 👋 Hi, I’m Cesar

-- 👀 I’m interested in computer engineering
-- 🌱 I’m currently learning in school for Computer Engineering -
+- 🌱 I’m currently in school for Computer Engineering

 - 📫 How to reach me : nearbevi@gmail.com

 <!---